More than 26K Nevada Democrats take part in early voting

 It remains to be seen how many people will turn out on caucus day.
 However, in a survey of likely Democratic caucusgoers, The Nevada Poll™ found that 59 percent said they intended to vote early, with just 31 percent saying they would vote on caucus day.

 Contact Shea Johnson at SJohnson@reviewjournal.com or 702-383-0272.
 Follow @Shea_LVRJ on Twitter.
 Contact Blake Apgar at BApgar@reviewjournal.com or 702-387-5298.
 Follow @blakeapgar on Twitter.
-Review-Journal politics and government editor Steve Sebelius contributed to this story.
+Review-Journal politics and government editor Steve Sebelius and The Associated Press contributed to this story.